FAQs (88)

 Within the web application, the best procedure is to submit details using the ask a question feature.
 A link to this can be found on your Dashboard.

-There is a dedicated Submit Bug Report feature within the mobile application.
+There is a dedicated Submit Bug Report feature within the mobile application that has the additional advantage of also sending a screenshot.
 This is accessed as a menu item of the main navigation drawer.
-Click on the ‘hamburger’ (3 horizontal lines) menu button in the top left of the main screen (e.g. Home or Calendar).
+Click on the ‘hamburger’ (3 horizontal lines) menu button in the top left of a main screen (i.e. Home, Calendar, History or Charts).
+Once in ‘bug reporting mode’, you can navigate and annotate as appropriate before submitting .
+Additionally, an application log is sent that can significantly assist with investigating the issue.

 This is done by changing the Workout Step Target field (a drop-down list) located under the Garmin Workout Preferences section of your Profile.